Claudia Lawrence

 Claudia and Ali would go to riding lessons on Saturdays, and a love for horses was something that Claudia would carry with her until the time of her disappearance, reportedly still going horse riding when she had the opportunity.

 As a teenager, she enjoyed working at the stables and had no qualms about helping to muck out.
-Both sisters were privately educated, with Claudia reportedly growing up surrounded by a large number of friends.
+Both sisters were privately educated, with Claudia surrounding herself with a large number of friends.
 After finishing her education at York College for Girls, she went on to train at catering college with aspirations of being a chef.
 This dream would be realised when she secured work in a number of hotels and restaurants during her twenties, eventually landing a job in 2006 on the University of York's Heslington campus as a chef in Goodricke College.
 She was known to be a reliable and much-loved employee, always turning up to work on time and volunteering for Christmas shifts so that her colleagues could spend time with their children.

-Although Claudia had a few short-term relationships, no long-term partner appeared in her life and she seemed content with the laid-back routine of her daily life.
+Although Claudia had a few short-term relationships, no long-term partner appeared in her life and she seemed content with her laid-back daily routine.
 She enjoyed a few sunny holidays abroad, with a particular affection for Cyprus which she had visited a number of times.

 Image 3: The front door of Claudia's home with the Nag's Head pub visible a few doors down